PGBBS/pgbbs.github.io/_pages/brown-bag.md

 - `ON` sessions take place (unless official holiday) unless canceled explicitly (usually, when less than 4 people would show up)
-- `OPT-OUT` people are expected to show up or cancel by mail to the mailinglist (at least 24h before the session)
+- `OPT-OUT` people are expected to show up or cancel by mail to the mailinglist (at least 24h before the sessio)n
 - `abstract` the MOC should send out a quick reminder/abstract the day before the session